swany5518/LicensingSystem/README.md

 # LicensingSystem
 A system for setting up and managing client licenses for software products on Windows

+### The problem
+Allowing people to run software that I have written without them sharing, cracking, or using without a valid license
+Simple hwid locking does not allow for auto updates, and is harder to control the license times

+### The solution
+A server based licensing system

 ### How it works
 Server backend written in Java designed to communicate with the MySQL database
 Client frontend written in C++ that communicates with the server